 |Research Stay at RWTH Aachen||2012: Guest Professor in the Program ERS International|

-What is your main research field all about and its importance in a wider context?
+Can you explain in a few sentences what your main research field is all about and its importance in a wider context?

 What led to your research stay at RWTH Aachen?
 Is there a specific reason why you chose Germany and why our university for your research visit?

 I have been collaborating with Dr. Florian Zepf, the only individual in the world who can manipulate serotonin function in adolescent humans.
 We are collaborating to develop new nutritional approaches toward enhancing and impairing serotonin function to study its role in behavior in healthy and psychiatrically ill adolescents.